Anthlis/aeropy/README.md

 ### What is it?

-Small Flask app to aid with private flying flight navigation preparation.
+AeroPy is a small Flask app to aid with private flying flight navigation preparation.
 Not for operational use, but purely as a theme to develop my understanding of Python and the Flask web framework.

 * In development:
     - Flying Weather report